 During this meet, Dr.Shehla Sheikh explained in detail, that patients come to her with problems related to irregular menstrual cycles and hair loss.
-When diagnosed for TSH, found to be cases of Hypothyroidism.
+When diagnosed with TSH, found to be cases of Hypothyroidism.

-What should I do – I have thyroid disorder?
+What should I do – I have a thyroid disorder?

-It is perfectly fine if you have Thyroid disorder.
-I too had once, and with proper treatment I could manage to get my levels back to normal.
+It is perfectly fine if you have a Thyroid disorder.
+I too had once, and with proper treatment, I could manage to get my levels back to normal.
 Today I am leading a perfectly normal life, with a growing super active kid and happy life.

-If you have any of signs or symptoms, consult your doctor and get TSH (Thyroid function test) done.
-The test is quite simple and can be done in any pathology lab across country.
-Once, its diagnosed that you have thyroid disorder, start medication.
-Proper medication and correct counselling can help you understand it in better way.
+If you have any signs or symptoms, consult your doctor and get TSH (Thyroid function test) done.
+The test is quite simple and can be done in any pathology lab across the country.
+Once, its diagnosed that you have a thyroid disorder, start medication.
+Proper medication and correct counseling can help you understand it in a better way.